karl-richter/mobilityframework-pipeline/README.md

   > trips_aggregate

 ## Data Pipeline
 This section outlines the scope of the individual tasks of this pipeline.
 Each bullet-point below describes one task of the pipeline.
 The dependency between the tasks can be derived from the schema below.

-***1. Staging Layer***
+### Staging Layer
-   On the staging layer, date is onboarded from S3 to the Redshift data warehouse.
+   On the staging layer, data is onboarded from S3 to the Redshift data warehouse.
 The schema of the data is inferred.
    - `transfer_mobility_to_redshift`
       Load all data of the partition for the specified execution date of the pipeline from the bucket `s3://mobility-data/world-weather-march.csv` into the table `mobility_staging` on Redshift using the provided schema.
    - `transfer_weather_to_redshift`
       Load all data from within the bucket `s3://mobility-data/world-weather-march.csv` into the table `weather_staging` on Redshift using the provided schema.

-***2. Silver Layer***
+### Silver Layer
+   On the silver layer, data from the staging layer is processed and stored back into output tables.
+This layer frames the core of the pipeline as business logic is applied.
    - `calculate_trips`
      Extract: Load data from table `mobility_staging`.
      Transform: Calculate trips according to the logic within the custom Operator to derive `rides`, `maintenance` and `charge` trips from the timeseries data.